Garth Turcott: Political career

 Turcott ran for a seat to the Alberta legislature in a by-election held on October 6, 1966, in the electoral district of Pincher Creek-Crowsnest.
-The by-election was hotly contested by all four candidates.
+The by-election was hotly contested by four candidates.
 Turcott ended up winning by just over 100 voters over Social Credit candidate J.H.
 Hanrahan.
 This was the first election won by a candidate running under the Alberta NDP banner, although members of the NDP's predecessor, the Co-operative Commonwealth Federation sat in the legislature continuously from 1942 to 1959.

 During the by-election and continuing after he took his seat Turcott along with NDP Leader Neil Reimer leveled accusations of corruption against the Social Credit government, specifically that Edgar Hinman and Alfred Hooke used their offices for personal gain.

-The 1967 Alberta general election would be called less than a year after Turcott was elected.
-He would run for a second term but was defeated finishing second to Social Credit candidate Charles Drain.
+The 1967 Alberta general election was called less than a year after Turcott was elected.
+He ran for a second term but was defeated, placing second to Social Credit candidate Charles Drain.

 Late life

-Turcott runs a legal practice in Pincher Creek, Alberta.
+Turcott ran a legal practice in Pincher Creek, Alberta.
 He was also on the board of directors for the Pincher Creek Co-op Association.
 He died on January 11, 2018, at the age of 87.